munizlimap15/PluvioDataRio/README.md

 # PluvioDataRio
-Automated R script to download pluviometrica data from the "alertatio" database
+Automated R script to download pluviometric data from the "alertatio" database